The Medical School Personal Statement

 • The ideal person to review your medical school essay will be someone who is a good writer and who will give you honest feedback about your personal statement for medical school.
 Don't just choose people who will say your essay is great even if it's not.
 Your mom probably falls under this category.
 Your boyfriend or girlfriend probably does too.

-• In my opinion, the best person to review your statement is someone who has been on a medical school admissions committee.
-I do editing work, and the company I recommend for this is MedSchoolCoach.
-Also, click here for current discounts from MedSchoolCoach.
 The idea here is to turn your personal statement for medical school from something good to something that will jump off the page for the admissions committee and make them want you!

 • The Basic Outline